UPS Systems becomes a member of JOSCAR

 Not all critical loads need to be protected using a UPS.
 Only systems that cannot withstand short breaks in the power, such as servers, need to be protected by a UPS.
 Other critical systems that can withstand a short break in power, such as server room cooling systems, can be protected using a generator.
-Server room cooling systems are regarded as critical loads because, if the cooling system fails, thermal shutdown of the servers will occur, to protect them from overheating.
+Server room cooling systems are regarded as critical loads because, if the cooling system fails, a thermal shutdown of the servers will occur, to protect them from overheating.

 When specifying uninterruptible power supplies, there should always be sufficient capacity within the UPS to satisfy the power draw of those systems being supported and their initial inrush current demands.
 This is the extra power required by some electrical equipment when it is first switched on.
 Modern UPS are designed to withstand short periods of overload, but if printers or equipment which have electrical motors are part of the load, surge or inrush current will increase considerably.
 However, extra capacity should be allowed for systems expansion over the next three to five years.
 Typically this will be an extra 30%.

 The most suitable for sensitive IT systems is generally considered to be on-line technology.